Metals - Extraction of metals (3)

 2.

-The carbon anodes need to be replaced regularly because they are gradually consumed during the electrolysis process.
-Specifically, the fluoride ions (F-) in the electrolyte are oxidized to fluorine gas (F2) on the anode surface.
-This reaction causes the carbon anodes to erode and be consumed over time.
-Therefore, regular replacement is essential to maintain the efficiency of the electrolysis process and prevent the build-up of impurities.
+The carbon anodes need to be regularly replaced because they are oxidized during the electrolysis process.
+The oxide ions (O2-) from the electrolyte are oxidized to oxygen gas (O2) on the anode surface.
+This continuous oxidation causes the anodes to gradually erode and be consumed.
+Therefore, they must be replaced periodically to maintain the efficiency of the process.

 3.